dotnet/csharplang/proposals/pattern-const-expressions.md

     c => a + b,
 };

-// we get a warning about the missing default arm,
+// we get no warning about the missing default arm, since we are in constant context
 // the expression results in xc being assigned the value of b const int xc = a switch
 {